baylanger/synology-api-cert-update/README.md

 ## 2. Install synology-api and synology-api-cert-update

-Pick either first or second option.
+First option (2.1) is automated.

+Second option (2.2) is manual.

 ### 2.1 Install or update via shell script (automatic)

-The following curl command downloads the install.sh script and runs it.
-The script installs or updates N4S4/synology-api and baylanger/synology-api-cert-update
+The following `curl` command downloads the `install.sh` script from this repo and runs it.
+The script installs or updates N4S4/synology-api and baylanger/synology-api-cert-update.

+It will not overwrite your configuration fine but if there are changes, it will show them and you need to manually make the changes.

 ```
 curl -s -o- https://raw.githubusercontent.com/baylanger/synology-api-cert-update/refs/heads/main/install.sh | bash